nansencenter/DAPPER/README.md

 new developments in DA.
-The typical set-up is a **synthetic (twin) experiment**, where you specify a dynamic model and an observational model, and use these to generate a synthetic "truth" and observations thereof, and then assess how different DA methods perform in estimating the truth, given the models and the observations.
+The typical set-up is a **synthetic (twin) experiment**, where you specify a dynamic model and an observational model, and use these to generate a synthetic truth (multivariate time series), and then estimate that truth conditional on the models and noisy observations.

 [![Travis](https://img.shields.io/travis/nansencenter/DAPPER/master?style=for-the-badge&logo=travis-ci&logoColor=white)](https://travis-ci.com/nansencenter/DAPPER)
 [![Coveralls](https://img.shields.io/coveralls/github/nansencenter/DAPPER?style=for-the-badge&logo=coveralls)](https://coveralls.io/github/nansencenter/DAPPER?branch=master)